Cancel anytime

 Key Offerings

-- Kaplan Test Prep: Kaplan provides test preparation for various standardized tests such as the SAT, ACT, GRE, GMAT, LSAT, and MCAT.
-Market share in the test prep industry is fragmented, with Kaplan being a major player alongside competitors like Princeton Review.
-Exact market share figures fluctuate, but Kaplan is consistently ranked among the top providers.
-Competitors include Princeton Review, Manhattan Prep, and Khan Academy (free resources).
+- Kaplan Test Prep: Provides test preparation services for standardized tests such as the SAT, ACT, GRE, and GMAT.
+Market share varies by test type, with Kaplan often holding a leading position.
+Competitors include Princeton Review, Manhattan Prep, and Khan Academy.

 Market Dynamics